karlpatrikbergman/docker-images/beatles/README.md

 ***

 ## Mount a host directory as a data volume
-You can also mount a specific directory on the host to a directory in the container
+You can also mount a specific directory on the host to a directory in the container.

 Run:
 ```shell
 $ docker run -it --name beatles -v ${PWD}/members:/members centos:7